Skip navigation

 Regional Council makes decisions and conducts its business at meetings held monthly.
 In these meetings, decisions are determined through the consideration of motions, which typically arise out of Council’s consideration of reports prepared by Regional staff or presented directly by members of Council.
 A decision of Council comes into effect if a motion is adopted.
 The confirming by-law, presented at the end of each meeting of Regional Council, ratifies and confirms all of the decisions made at that meeting.
 Staff is responsible for implementing the decisions of Regional Council.

 Regional Council conducts its business at meetings held on a monthly schedule.
 In-person meetings are held in the Council Chambers at the Halton Regional Centre, 1151 Bronte Road, Oakville (Google Maps link).
 Electronic / hybrid meetings are held via Zoom with some attendees in-person and others online.
-Council proceedings are governed by Procedural By-law 90-19, as amended (external link).
+Council proceedings are governed by the Procedure By-Law (PDF file).

 Members of the public may make presentations to Council on their own behalf or on behalf of companies/organizations.
-Please review our Guide for Delegates to find out how.
+To learn more, please visit our Guide for Delegates page.